bglarkin/tallgrass_restoration_legacies/tgr_constrained.md

 ### Plant communities

-Both abundance and presence data are used.
+Both abundance and presence data are provided.
 Plant site-species matrices use field names for rows, site metadata will be joined.

 ``` r
 pspe <- list(